Year Four Class Page

 Reading & Book Change

 The children are encouraged to read the books they choose at school regularly.
+We now have completely new reading books which is very exciting!
 Please read with them at least 4 times a week and record your comments in their yellow reading record.
 When they are familiar with the book they should change it for a new one.
 Our book change days are Monday and Thursday.
-The children will also participate in whole class guided reading taking place twice a week.
+The children will also participate in whole class guided reading taking place 3x a week.
+Our library day is Thursday, when the children can choose any book to take home and enjoy.
+They will be able to change these weekly.

 English & SPaG

-Read, Write Inc. Spelling lessons will carry on Monday mornings and Rainbow Spellings will be tested every Friday.
+Read, Write Inc. Spelling lessons will carry on Monday mornings and Rainbow Spellings will be tested every Friday (apart from forest school mornings when the test will be done on the Thursday).
 Please find below the spellings for this half term.

 Rainbow & Read Write Inc Spellings